MUNSoc-PESUECC/MUNSocWebsite/src/routes/posts/iran_contra_affair.md

 When Reagan initially assumed office, he immediately condemned the Sandinista National Liberation Front which had aligned itself with cuba and had begun supporting similar socialist influenced movements in Latin America in countries such as El Salvador.
 Under his administration the CIA were authorized to start financing, training, arming and providing aid to rebels, most of whom were the leftovers of Anastasio Somoza's National Guard, the last of the Somoza family to be president, the Somozas were a family that had been in power since 1937, Somoza had been deposed of by the Sandinistas in 1979.
 The contras engaged in economic sabotage as was typical in limited guerrilla warfare.

-But how is this related to selling arms to iran, hostage exchanges and hezbollah?
+But how is this related to selling arms to Iran, hostage exchanges and Hezbollah?

 # Shady dealings: